mna/agora/xREADME.md

 ### v0.1.0 / 2013-09-05 (?)

 * Initial release
-* Explicit goal is to take the project off the ground, nothing fancy
+* Explicit goal is to take the project off the ground, nothing fancy, not much more
-* The compiler is there mostly to check/test the runtime
+* The compiler is there mostly to check/test the runtime, it is ugly
 * No optimization, start with a decent runtime design

 ## License